hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 AI grounding requires consistency

-Any variation becomes a dead fork.
+Any variation creates a fork.
 Changing names = not DFH.

 10. DFH Domain Requirement: Only .com